 1. Use a reality test!
 By answering the questions prepared by the psychologist, you will understand what is really happening.

 2. Use the Doctrine of Self-Belief!
 The self-belief doctrine lists values that you should recall more often.
 These values remind us that there are things more important than listening to your internal voice.

-3. Give the voice another role!
+3. Give the voice another role and you silence your inner critic!
 By giving a funny voice to your internal voice, you can make the situation a comedy that will help you see everything in a positive light.

 Army of Success